northeastern-rc/rc-public-documentation/docs/source/_developers/primer.md

 ## Markdown and MyST Syntax

 Markdown and MyST provide a simple way to format your content.
 Here are some tips for using these syntax effectively:
-- **Basic Markdown**: Familiarize yourself with basic markdown syntax, including headers, lists, links, images, and code blocks.
+- **Basic Markdown**: Familiarize yourself with basic Markdown syntax, including headers, lists, links, images, and code blocks.
-- **MyST Features**: MyST extends the standard markdown syntax with additional features such as cross-references, footnotes, directives, warnings, and other particular elements.
+- **MyST Features**: MyST extends the standard Markdown syntax with additional features such as cross-references, footnotes, directives, warnings, and other particular elements.
 Make sure you understand how to use these features correctly.
 - **Code Blocks**: Use triple backticks to create code blocks and specify the language for syntax highlighting.
 - **Admonitions**: Use MyST's admonition syntax to highlight important information.
 For example, `:::{note}` creates a note, and `:::{warning}` creates a warning.